LearnersGuild/learning-os/game/rule-book.md

 ### Stat Quadrants

 Stat Groups can be further organized into Stat Quadrants.
 There are four Stat Quadrants: Personal, Social, Technical, and Systemic.
-Stat Quadrants each have a rolled up Level, Quality percentage, and Value Score
+Stat Quadrants each have a rolled up Level, Quality percentage, and Health Score

-### Player Skill Level, Value Alignment, & Quality Percentage
+### Player Skill Level, Health, & Quality Percentage

-The highest-level player stats are the Player's rolled up Skill Level, Values Alignment, and Quality Percentage.
+The highest-level player stats are the Player's rolled up Skill Level, Health, and Quality Percentage.
 The Player Skill level is the sum of all the Player's individual skill levels.
-The Values Alignment is the average of all their individual Value Stats, and the Player's Quality Percentage is the average of all their individual Quality Stats.
+The Health is the *lowest* of all their individual Health Stats, and the Player's Quality Percentage is the *average* of all their individual Quality Stats.

 ## Game Objects